 The park first opened back in 1970.
 A team of brothers, Grover and Harry Robbins, dreamed up the idea.
 Sadly, Grover passed away from cancer shortly before the park opened and never saw his creation.
-When the Land of Oz did open, it had a difficult time staying that way.
-Just five years after its grand opening, vandals broke into the park, stole costumes and set a fire that damaged a lot of the property.
+When the Land of Oz Theme Park did open, it had a difficult time staying that way.
+Just five years after its grand opening, vandals broke into the park, stole costumes, and set a fire that left the property in disrepair.
 A new management team took over the following year and kept the park running for another five years before closing.

 During the time the park was closed, vandals and Mother Nature took over.
 But during the '90s, some volunteers decided it was time to bring the Land of Oz back to life.
 When the park is open, organizers take visitors on a journey through Oz.
 Visitors get to see all their favorite characters, from Dorothy and Toto to Scarecrow and even the Wicked Witch.
 For a few glorious weeks each year, the amusement park reopens and creates something magical.
 The park holds two events, Journey with Dorothy and the Autumn at Oz Festival.

 The park itself is filled mostly with character houses like Dorothy's house in Kansas as well as scenery dedicated to the movie like the Witch's castle.
 Those committed to restoring the park are keeping with the original theme, to provide an emotional experience rather than an exhilarating one.
 They focus on providing a positive experience to those who love the Wizard of Oz for all that it is.

 Proceeds from the events go directly to restoring the park to its former glory.
 You can find out more about this unique destination here.